-Original Interview With William I. Cohen, M.D. on the Down Syndrome Health Care Guidelines, With Updated Edits by Brian Skotko, M.D., M.P.P.
+Original Interview With William I. Cohen, M.D. on the Significance of Down Syndrome Health Care Guidelines

 The late William I. Cohen, M.D., specialized in developmental and behavioral pediatrics in the Child Development Unit of the Children's Hospital of Pittsburgh.
 He was director of the Down Syndrome Center of Western Pennsylvania and an associate professor of pediatrics and psychiatry at the University of Pittsburgh School of Medicine.
 Dr. Cohen also co-founded the Down Syndrome Medical Interest Group.
 He was involved in previous versions of these health care guidelines and was medical editor of Down Syndrome Quarterly.